Keerthishan-Keerthi/Library_manager/README.md

   - Toast Messages are used to guide the users
   - user friendly color pallette is uses throught the system
   - UI consistency is maintained
-  - Image buttons are used for improves clarity
+  - Image buttons are used for improved clarity